Do you ever feel like a plastic bag

 What is Wise Mind?

-What is Reasonable Mind?
+What is a Reasonable Mind?

 What is Emotional Mind?

-The Emotion Mind is driven by pure emotion – often leading to impulsive behaviors and interpretations of various situations (does that sound familiar?).
-It operates on intense feelings, influencing thoughts and behaviours without considering logical reasoning – I guess we would call that being impulsive.
+The Emotional Mind is driven by pure emotion, often leading to impulsive behaviors and interpretations of various situations (does that sound familiar?).

-When you access Wise Mind, you combine the Reasonable Mind and the Emotional Mind, which allows you to get the best of both rational thinking and emotional awareness.
-It involves tapping into both reasoning and emotional resources to gain a more effective understanding of a situation or experience.
+When you access Wise Mind, you combine the Rational Mind with the Emotional Mind, allowing you to achieve the best of both rational thinking and emotional awareness.

 As Marsha M. Linehan, the creator of DBT, explains: